bifferos/bb/README.md

 See https://sites.google.com/site/bifferboard/ for more details.

-The Bifferboard was a tiny 486-compatible SBC I sold back around 2011.
-This is the software for it.
-I still have a supply of Bifferboards which I use for various home-automation tasks.
-Although I also have a few Raspberry Pis I found them to not be as reliable as the WANSER-R based hardware in the Bifferboard.
-I think it may just be that the Biffer has on-board NOR flash which I tend not to write to, most of my Biffer systems use custom-compiled initrd and just run in RAM doing their thing.
-I never did like SD-cards but boards like the Beaglebone Black with on-board flash are too pricey.

-If you still want to get the hardware please get in touch as I have a fair few of these spare.
-I doubt I'll find a use for all of them.

 Instructions for use (Compiling)

 This was originally developed on Slackware circa 13.1, however that Slack version does not boot on VirtualBox 6.0.12.